MilvianGroup/Intern_Monthly_Expense_Analyzer/README.md

 This project implements an automated workflow with the following components:

-1. **Expense Report Retriever Agent**: Connects to Google Drive to fetch expense report CSV files
+1. **Expense Report Retriever Agent**: Connects to Google Drive to fetch expense reports in various formats (CSV, PDF, Excel, bank statements)
 2. **Analysis Agent**: Processes expense data to find patterns and generate money-saving recommendations
 3. **Visualization Agent**: Creates pie charts showing expense breakdowns by category
 4. **Email Reporting Agent**: Sends the analysis and visualizations to the configured email address

-The system uses AWS Bedrock's Claude LLM API to power the AI agents for analysis and recommendations, and LangGraph for workflow orchestration.
+The system uses AWS Bedrock's Claude LLM API to power the AI agents for file processing, analysis, and recommendations, and LangGraph for workflow orchestration.

 ### LangGraph Implementation